danieljpost-dev/task-types/greek-tasks.md

 - every time you solve one problem, you discover two more problems as a direct result

 ## Pandoran task
-- something you know is gonna opena world of shit but there's a little bit of hope in it
+- something you know is gonna open a world of shit but there's a little bit of hope in it

 ## Heran Task
 - when this extra work is definitely your husband's fault

 ## Atlasean Task
 - one which feels like the whole world is riding on it

-## Polypheman Event
-- something that was Nobody's fault

 ## Nobody's Task
 - it was actually your task, but you forgot to do it and there's no record of it being assigned to you, so i'ts actually nobody's